 - Cancel the backup operation, increase the size of the Acronis Secure Zone, and then run the backup again. - Cancel the backup operation, manually delete some backups in the Acronis Secure Zone, and then run the backup again. - Confirm that you want to automatically delete the oldest backup of the same type (file-level or disk-level) with all subsequent incremental and differential versions.
-After that, if free space is still insufficient, Acronis True Image asks for confirmation and will delete the next full backup.
+After that, if free space is still insufficient, Acronis Cyber Protect Home Office asks for confirmation and will delete the next full backup.
 This will repeat until there is enough free space for the new backup.
 If after deleting all the previous backups there is still not enough space, the backup will be canceled.

+To prevent the zone overflow:

+- 1. Select a scheduled backup.

+- 2. Click Options.

+- 3. On the Advanced tab, expand the Error handling section.

-To prevent the zone overflow, we recommended that you select the When not enough space in ASZ, delete the oldest backup check box in the scheduled backup options.
-Refer to Error handling (p.
-70) for details.
+- 4. Select the When not enough space in ASZ, delete the oldest backup check box.

+- 5. Click OK.

+Refer to Error handling for details.